shamanec/GADS/README.md

 For detailed instructions on how to create a service for Windows using WinSW, please refer to the [Windows Service Documentation](./docs/windows-service.md).

 ### 🍏 macOS
-*Note: Service implementation for macOS is yet to be documented.*
+For detailed instructions on how to create a service for macOS using launchd, please refer to the [macOS Service Documentation](./docs/macos-service.md).

 ## ❓ FAQ